garyfleming/bio-etc/bio.md

 Kitchen Kanban: A Fable: https://vimeo.com/191395391 Deployment is Not Release: https://vimeo.com/240123238

 ---

+As an agile dev coach (who consults), I'm lucky enough to work with a number of different teams across several organisations.
+I've seen okay teams become good, and good teams become great.
+When I speak, I get to draw on the experiences and observations that got those teams to those places.
+More importantly, because some of the teams have gotten very good, I've been able to get them to try some experimental and advanced practices: things which I've never seen anyone else talk or write about.
+I'd like to help others learn these practices, but also avoid the pitfalls that come with going first.

+---

 100 word pitch:

 I've been developing software since I was 8 years old, and love helping people find and explore better ways of building software.
 As well as showing people technical techniques like TDD, BDD, Hexagonal Architecture, and Mob Programming, I also like to help teams work better together.
+Using methods pulled from the Agile and Lean space, I try to find where teams are finding their work and collaborations painful and try to ease that pain.

+100 word pitch take 2:

+I've been trying to improve technical practice for a long time, pushing at weird ideas to see what works.
+Through my the meetup I founded (CodeCraft), I've enjoyed running events on some great topics like Mob Programming and Guided Conversations.
+As well as teaching people technical techniques like TDD, BDD, and Hexagonal Architecture, I also like to help teams work better together.
 Using methods pulled from the Agile and Lean space, I try to find where teams are finding their work and collaborations painful and try to ease that pain.

 ---